What is Soundscan and Why Is It Important?

 - PHYSICAL CDs and VINYL – Get your music onto Amazon.com, into independent retailers, and other music retailers.
 CD Baby has a partnership with AEC – Alliance Entertainment and they have the capability to get your CD anywhere there is demand for it.

 Here is a free list of distribution companies you can reach out to.
 After going to this page, click the banner on the right side of the post (or bottom for those on mobile).

 - STREAMS – The industry is moving towards measuring overall music consumption, not just album and downloads.
 Increase your streams on DSPs and YouTube.
 The industry follows this on the Billboard consumption charts, on Nielsen Connect, and from another tool called BuzzAngle.
 Buzzangle was the first tool that measured traditional music sales plus streaming.
-They have some great charts on their website that are available for everybody.
+In 2019 the company changed names to Alpha Music and they power Rolling Stone Magazine’s “RS Charts“.
+BuzzAngle still have many charts on their website that are available for everybody.

 For increasing your streams, please read my article How To Get Followers On Spotify My Way (click here)